Sign in to your account

 What Do Normal RBS Levels Mean?

-Normal RBS levels mean your body is effectively controlling glucose and insulin balance, indicating good metabolic health.
+Normal RBS levels mean your body is effectively controlling glucose and insulin balance, suggesting good metabolic health.

 What Do High Levels of RBS Indicate?

-High RBS suggests prediabetes or diabetes, depending on the severity.
+High levels of RBS suggest prediabetes or diabetes, depending on the severity.
 It could also occur temporarily due to stress, illness, or certain medications.

 What to Do if Your RBS Is Higher Than Normal?